api-platform/docs/api-bundle/performances.md

 ## Enabling the metadata cache

 Computing metadata used by the bundle is a costly operation.
-Fortunately, metadata can be computed once then cached.
+Fortunately, metadata can be computed once and then cached.
 The bundle provides a built-in cache service using [APCu](https://github.com/krakjoe/apcu).
-To enable it in the prod environment (requires APCu to be installed), add the following lines to `app/config/config_prod.yml`:
+To enable it in the prod environment (it requires APCu to be installed), add the following lines to `app/config/config_prod.yml`:

 ```yaml
 dunglas_api:
     cache: api.mapping.cache.apc
 ```

-DunglasApiBundle leverages [Doctrine Cache](https://github.com/doctrine/cache) to abstract the cache backend.
+DunglasApiBundle leverages the [Doctrine Cache](https://github.com/doctrine/cache) to abstract the cache backend.
 If you want to use a custom cache backend such as Redis, Memcache or MongoDB, register a Doctrine Cache provider as a service and set the `cache` config key to the id of the custom service you created.